-Table of contents
+Table of Contents

-In fact, they’re such a versatile crowd pleaser, I have been making them since 2012.
+These protein cookies are such a versatile crowd pleaser, I have been making them since 2012.

 You’ve probably noticed the abundance of protein cookies flooding grocery stores aisles.
 While they advertise tons of delicious sounding options, they’re filled with weird ingredients, aftertaste, and a hefty price tag!

-- Bananas: Use overripe bananas for this recipe, as they’re sweeter.
+- Bananas: Use overripe bananas as they’re sweeter.
 Choose bananas with lots of brown spots or almost entirely brown for the best results.
+Here is a quick tutorial how to ripen bananas faster.

-- Peanut butter: I prefer to use organic natural peanut butter with no additives.
-However, technically any peanut butter including crunchy peanut butter will work.
+- Peanut butter: I prefer to use organic smooth peanut butter with no salt or other additives added.
+However, any peanut butter, including crunchy peanut butter, will work.

-- Protein powder: I use unflavored whey protein powder or vanilla protein powder.
+- Protein powder: I use unflavored whey protein powder (this one is pretty close to the one I have pictured) or vanilla whey protein powder.
 I recommend using a brand with minimum ingredients, preferably organic and grass-fed.

 How to Make Protein Cookies